View more fromArticle

 In summary, times of uncertainty and information overload create the perfect opportunity for cognitive biases and blind spots to creep into our decision-making and interpersonal interactions.
 Take the time to assess the way that you and your team are working both independently and collectively to ensure that all information is shared equally, that all team members are rewarded and recognised, and that decisions are made based on the full picture.

-Our team of behavioural experts is ready to support you to further explore your decision-making and interpersonal interactions during these uncertain times.
-As part of our Open Mind Series, we offer Thought Leadership insights and evidence-based webinars on the key business challenges you are facing today in inclusion and diversity.
-Let us help you keep your people development and D&I strategies on track with our digital and live virtual learning solutions.
+Delta’s team of behavioural experts is ready to support you to further explore your decision-making and interpersonal interactions.
+We offer Thought Leadership insights and evidence-based webinars on the key business challenges you are facing today in equity, diversity and inclusion.
+Let us help you keep your people development and ED&I strategies on track with our digital and live virtual learning solutions.